apache/cloudstack-docs-admin/source/hosts.rst

 #.

-   If you are disabling or enabling a zone, find the name of the zone in the list, and click the Enable/Disable button. |enable-disable.png: button to enable or disable zone, pod, or cluster.|
+   If you are disabling or enabling a zone, find the name of the zone in the list, and click the Enable/Disable button. |enable-disable.png|

 #.